System Management BIOS: Accessing SMBIOS data

 The EFI configuration table (EFI_CONFIGURATION_TABLE) contains entries pointing to the SMBIOS 2 and/or SMBIOS 3 tables.
 There are several ways to access the data, depending on the platform and operating system.

 From UEFI

 In the UEFI Shell, the SmbiosView command can retrieve and display the SMBIOS data.
 One can often enter the UEFI shell by entering the system firmware settings, and then selecting the shell as a boot option (as opposed to a DVD drive or hard drive).

 From Unix

 For Linux, FreeBSD, etc., the dmidecode utility can be used.

 From Windows

 Microsoft specifies WMI as the preferred mechanism for accessing SMBIOS information from Microsoft Windows.

 On Windows systems that support it (XP and later), some SMBIOS information can be viewed with either the WMIC utility with 'BIOS'/'MEMORYCHIP'/'BASEBOARD' and similar parameters, or by looking in the Windows Registry under HKLM\HARDWARE\DESCRIPTION\System.

-Various software utilities can retrieve raw SMBIOS data, including FirmwareTablesView and AIDA64.
+Various software utilities can retrieve raw SMBIOS data, including AIDA64, FirmwareTablesView and SMBIOS Decoder.